 - 13 Source: Vietnam Development Report 2014, the World Bank - 14 World Bank, 2012.
-Skilling Up Vietnam: A workforce for an industrialized economy in 2020 - 15 Sex-disaggregated data is not available

-17 Sheridan, G.F, "Vietnam Higher Education Sector Analysis, for ADB TA 7105, preparation of New Model Universities ,p5, 2010
+Skilling Up Vietnam: A workforce for an industrialized economy in 2020 - 15 Sex-disaggregated data is not available - 16 Government of Vietnam.
+2011.
+Presentation by the General Director, Vietnam International Education Department (MOET) on Vietnam workforce's training needs - 17 Sheridan, G.F, "Vietnam Higher Education Sector Analysis, for ADB TA 7105, preparation of New Model Universities ,p5, 2010